fabiolb/fabio/docs/content/cfg/_index.md

 `strip=/path`                              | Forward `/path/to/file` as `/to/file`
 `prepend=/prefix`                          | Forward `/path/to/file` as `/prefix/path/to/file`
-`proto=tcp`                                | Upstream service is TCP, `dst` must be `:port` `pxyproto=true`                            | Enables PROXY protocol on outbount TCP connection `proto=https`                              | Upstream service is HTTPS `tlsskipverify=true`                       | Disable TLS cert validation for HTTPS upstream `host=name`                                | Set the `Host` header to `name`.
+`proto=tcp`                                | Upstream service is TCP, `dst` must be `:port` `pxyproto=true`                            | Enables outbound PROXY protocol v1 headers on a TCP connection `proto=https`                              | Upstream service is HTTPS `tlsskipverify=true`                       | Disable TLS cert validation for HTTPS upstream `host=name`                                | Set the `Host` header to `name`.
 If `name == 'dst'` then the `Host` header will be set to the registered upstream host name